alexreisner/geocoder/README.md

 Testing
 -------

 When writing tests for an app that uses Geocoder it may be useful to avoid network calls and have Geocoder return consistent, configurable results.
-To do this, configure the `:test` lookup and `:ip_lookup`
+To do this, configure the `:test` lookup and/or `:ip_lookup`

     Geocoder.configure(lookup: :test, ip_lookup: :test)